Camping site licence

 If you allow your land to be used as a camping site by the public for more than 42 days consecutively or 60 days in a year, you require a licence from your local authority and conditions may be attached to this.
 There are exceptions for organisations that hold camping exemption certificates.

-You can apply online to apply for or change a camp site licence on the Gov.UK website.
+You can apply for or to change a camp site licence on the Gov.UK website.

-When an application is made it will be deemed to be made unconditionally unless the local authority give notice that the application is refused or conditions are attached.
+When an application is made it will be deemed to be made unconditionally unless we give you notice that the application is refused or conditions are attached.

 Will tacit consent apply

-You can expect to be contacted by the Team within 14 days of receipt of your application and subject to the site having the appropriate planning approval in place we would normally expect to let you know our decision on your application within 30 days of receipt.
+You can expect to be contacted by us within 14 days of receipt of your application and subject to the site having the appropriate planning approval in place we would normally expect to let you know our decision on your application within 30 days of receipt.

 If an applicant is refused a licence they may appeal to their local Magistrates' court.